 Investment properties acquired through foreclosure as of December 31, 2014 which are still within the redemption period by the borrowers and with on-going court case amounted to P473,711 and P1,503,979, respectively.
 Properties amounting to P62,555 are agricultural lands covered by the government's agrarian reform program.
-As of December 31, 2014 and 2013, the aggregate market value of the investment properties amounted to P8,837,640 and P9,747,624, respectively, for the Parent.
+As of December 31, 2014 and 2013, the aggregate market value of the investment properties amounted to P8,837,640 and P9,747,624, respectively, for the Group and P8,702,231 and P9,610,693, respectively, for the Parent.
 Fair value has been determined based on valuations made by independent and/or in-house appraisers.
 Valuations were derived on the basis of recent sales of similar properties in the same area as the investment properties and taking into account the economic conditions prevailing at the time the valuations were made.